ericsonga/TeacherCSP/_sources/CSPIntroData/ch16_exercises.rst

         .. tab:: Question

-           Fix 5 errors in the code below so that it runs and prints the contents of ``items``.
+           Fix 5 syntax errors in the code below so that it runs and prints the contents of ``items``.

            .. activecode::  ch16ex3q
                 :nocodelens: